-Maryland Accountability Program: A Framework of Indicators and Measures Elementary Schools Indicator Description Weight of Indicator Measures Weight of Measures Academic Achievement Performance Composite for English/Language Arts 20% Proficiency - percent of students receiving a 4 or higher on PARCC or 3 or higher on the Multi State Alternative Assessment (MSAA) 10% (calculated 5% for ELA 5% for Math) (ELA) and Mathematics Average of student performance levels on PARCC (or MSAA) assessments 10% (calculated 5% for ELA 5% for Math) Other Academic Indicator Growth For 25% Median student growth percentile (SGP) in ELA and Math; beginning 12.5% for ELA (Academic Progress) English/Language Arts and Math in 2017-2018, MD will study a growth-to-standards measure for combination with the SGP.
+Marylar nd Accountabi lity Program: A Framework of Indicators and Measures Elementary Schools Indicator Description Weight of Indicator Measures Weight of Measures Academic Achievement Performance Composite for English/Language Arts 20% Proficiency - percent of students receiving a 4 or higher on PARCC or 3 or higher on the Multi State Alternative Assessment (MSAA) 10% (calculated 5% for ELA; 5% for Math) (ELA) and Mathematics Average of student performance levels on PARCC (or MSAA) assessments 10% (calculated 5% for ELA; 5% for Math) Other Academic Indicator (Academic Progress) Growth For English/Language Arts 25% Median student growth percentile (SGP) in ELA and Math; beginning in 2017-2018, MD will study a growth-to-standards measure for 12.5% for ELA (Academic Frogress) and Math combination with the SGP.
 The MSDE will also provide information on the impact of such a measure.
 The State Board will then revisit growth-to-standard for inclusion in the accountability system.
 12.5% for Math Credit for Completion of a well-rounded curriculum 10% Percent of students scoring proficient on the Maryland Integrated Science Assessment (MISA) - Field tested with Maryland fifth graders in 2016-2017; will include as an accountability measure once scores are available (anticipated in 2018-2019) 5% Percent of 5 th grade students passing one each of coursework in Social Studies, Fine Arts, Physical Education and Health. ("Passing" means that students earn a non-failing grade, which means that they meet the standards for the course.)
 5% K-3 Progress In addition, Early Childhood Education is a priority for the State Board and State Superintendent of Schools.
 The MSDE will identify gauges for kindergarten readiness and academic growth through grade 3, to be deployed no later than school year 2018-2019, and incorporated into the ESSA accountability system in this measure as rapidly as feasible with the weights of the measures revised accordingly.
-English Language Proficiency Progress in Achieving English Language Proficiency 10% Percentage of students making progress towards attaining English language proficiency as measured by growth on the ACCESS assessment for English language learners 10% School Quality/Student Success Chronic Absenteeism 15% The number of students absent 10 percent or more school days during the school year in membership at least ten days.
-15% Survey 10% Aggregate measure of school climate survey of students, educators, and parents 10%

-Opportunities/Access 10% Percent of 5 th grade students enrolled in: Science, Social Studies, Fine 10% to a well-rounded Arts, Physical Education, and Health curriculum
+English Language Proficiency Progress in Achieving English Language Proficiency 10% Percentage of students making progress towards attaining English language proficiency as measured by growth on the ACCESS assessment for English language learners 10% School Quality/Student Chronic Absenteeism 15% The number of students absent 10 percent or more school days during 15% Success Survey 10% the school year in membership at least ten days.
+Aggregate measure of school climate survey of students, educators, and parents 10% Opportunities/Access to a well-rounded 10% Percent of 5 th grade students enrolled in: Science, Social Studies, Fine Arts, Physical Education, and Health 10%